 The Memorial Reception Committee offers tangible caring at a time of grief and loss.
 Preparing a delicious “Silver Tea” after a funeral nourishes both body and soul.
 The committee relies on the talent of so many of our members who bake, make sandwiches, or volunteer to pour tea and coffee-and we are never disappointed.
 Equally adept at receptions from twenty-five to two hundred, this group offers a true labor of love.

-Chair: Norma Jean Brilliant, Elizabeth Heinzman and Ruth Kimball
+Co-Chairs: Norma Jean Brilliant, Elizabeth Heinzman and Ruth Kimball

 Coordinator: Mary Ann McLean